YamilaTimmer/dynamic-modelling-of-cancer/README.md

 The model deals with cell growth under unusual nutritional conditions, and the predicitons on how cell replication cycle is assiumed to behave when there is unusual nutritional conditions (Grover, 1988).

+**The mathematical formula**

 $$\frac{dV}{dt} = c \cdot \frac{V}{(V + d)^{1/3}}$$

+Where:

+- $c$ = growth rate.
+- $V$ = current cell volume.
+- $\frac{V}{(V + d)^{1/3}}$ = the effective cell surface that is available for tumor growth.
+- $d$ = A baseline constant - vragen aan dave

 ![surfacelim.png](Img%2Fsurfacelim.png)

+_Figure 10: Surface limited growth model_

+**Model evaluation**

+This model favours small cells because of the free surface and the surface getting less full less fast.
+It takes into account that nutrients need to be distributed across the cell surface.
+The down side is that it assumes that only surface is a limiting factor and in reality there are multiple things that can be a limiting factor.

 ---

 # Sources